angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 ## What is the *best* Doomsday archetype?
 Of that archetype what are the *best* colours to run?

-Meandeck Doomsday has the most proven results of the archetypes listed above with a 2020 performance that outnumbers TCDeck numbers of the previous 10 years preceeding it for all archetypes (excluding 5-0 publications).
-It also had a high number of top 32 finishes in the Eternal Weekend events for 2020.
+Meandeck Doomsday has the most proven results of the archetypes listed above with performances that outnumbers TCDeck numbers of the previous 10 years preceeding it for all archetypes (excluding 5-0 publications).

 Within Meandeck Doomsday there is no definitive *best* colour configuration to run.
 Success has been had with straight {U}{B}, {U}{B}{W}, {U}{B}{R}, {U}{B}{G}